 3.1 Systems aspects of the use phase for ErPs with direct impact installation.
-The power cable is part of the electric circuit.
+The power cable is part of the electric circuit (see Figure 3-1 and 3-2).
 The electric circuit consists of different segments using power cables, junction boxes, terminal connections and protection equipment like circuit breakers limiting the maximum current in the power cable.
 The electrical installation consists of several circuits, distribution boards/system board, and overall protection devices.
 The electrical installation is an indispensable part of modern buildings.